- UCAS Code: H801

 What you’ll study

-You’ll focus on basic principles and fundamentals of chemical engineering as well as core chemical engineering areas such as process analysis and statistics, fluid flow and heat transfer and safety.
+In second year, you'll study core chemical engineering areas such as process analysis and statistics, fluid flow and heat transfer and safety.

-In the later years, the course covers areas such as reactors, biochemical engineering and materials and processes.
+The third year of study include areas such as reactors, biochemical engineering and materials and processes.

 Project work is core to your chemical engineering education, developing your ability to apply technical know-how, manage your time, communicate and negotiate within a team, make decisions and judgements and write and present reports.